adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 There are three unit letters, each of which indicates how the number after the equal sign is interpreted. `u` indicates the number is expressed in "user" units—the "input" values in a variable font's designspace axis map. `d` indicates the number is exprssed in "design" units—the "output" values in a variable font's designspace axis map.
-(The design units of an _axis_, which are typically specified using a mapping in the axis element of a designspace file, are not to be confused with the design units of a _font_, which specify x or y coordinates of a glyph.) variable font, are not to be confused with `n` indicates the number is expressed in normalized units.
-A normalized value is at least -1 and at most 1.
+(The design units of an _axis_, which are typically specified using a mapping in the axis element of a designspace file, are not to be confused with the design units of a _font_, which specify x or y coordinates of a glyph.) `n` indicates the number is expressed in normalized units.
+A normalized value is at least -1 and at most 1, with -1 being the axis minimum, 1 being the maximum, and 0 being the default.

-The unit is optional when a `defaultAxisUnit` directive [§[2.e.v](#2.e.v)] occurs prior to the line containing the axis location specifier.

-An axis location specifier can end with a plus sign or a hyphen, as in:
+An axis location specifier can optionally end with a plus sign or a hyphen, as in:

 ```fea
 wght=1000d, opsz=20u+
 wght=1000d-, opsz=20u
 ```

-A trailing plus sign indicates that the normalied axis value should be calculated based according to the number and unit, and then one should be added to it, resulting in an axis location value that is the minimal amount greater than the location value without the plus.
+A trailing plus sign indicates that the normalied axis value will be calculated based according to the number and unit and then the minimum F2Dot14 increment will be added to it, resulting in an axis location value that is the minimal amount greater than the location value without the plus.
 A trailing hyphen analogously specifies an axis location value that is the minimal amount smaller than the value without it.

 <a name="2.e.iv"></a>
 #### 2.e.iv.
 Named location

 The `locationDef` keyword is used to define a named location.
 This name can then be used in value records instead of axis value lists.
 It offers the advantage of being able to change the location in the named location record definition only, and having that single edit change the locations used in all the rules in which the named location is used.
 The format is: